virtual-labs/exp-marquee-tags-in-html-iitd/experiment/aim.md

 #### The aim of this experiment is to understand the concept of marquee tag and its use in HTML code.

-The Learner will be able to:
+The learner will be able to:

 - Demonstrate working of ‹marquee› tag in HTML code.
 - Using marquee in HTML pages through proper syntax.